aleinei/merchentapp/README.md

 2- calculate the distance between the customer location and the store location - waiting

-3- create a shortcut after application is installed - on progress
+3- create a shortcut after application is installed - done

 4- create logo(Vegetables stores - Supermarket - Coffe shop - Burger) - waiting